lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 To setup testing in an existing package i.e. creating the test folder and adding `testthat` as a dependency, run [`usethis::use_testthat()`](http://usethis.r-lib.org/reference/use_testthat.html).
 In our WIP [`pRojects` package](https://github.com/lockedata/pRojects), we set up the tests directory for you so you don't forget.
 Then, in any case, add new tests for a function using `usethis::use_test()`.

 The [`testthis` package](https://github.com/s-fleck/testthis) might help make your testing workflow even smoother.
-In particular, `test_this()` "reloads the package and runs tests associated with the currently open R script file.", and there's also a function for opening the test file associated with the current R script.
+In particular, `test_this()` "reloads the package and runs tests associated with the currently open R script file.", and there's also a function for opening the test file associated with the current R script. _Edit: as of version 2.0.0 `devtools` itself features [functions for testing single files](https://www.tidyverse.org/articles/2018/10/devtools-2-0-0/#testing-single-files)._

 ## Assess your tests